Azure/azure-iot-sdk-c/readme.md

 `/serializer`

-Contains libraries that provide modeling and JSON serialization capabilities on top of the raw messaging library.
+Contains libraries that provide modeling and JSON serialization capabilities on top of the raw messaging library. **The serializer is deprecated and is no longer built by default.** It depends on legacy preprocessor macros that are incompatible with current dependency versions, so its tests are also disabled.
+To opt in (at your own risk), configure CMake with `-Dbuild_serializer=ON`.
+New code should not use the serializer; see [the serializer readme](serializer/readme.md) for alternatives.

 # Releases